 Christopher’s signature Train2Trust™ programs break all the rules when it comes to how to practice effectively.
 Designed specifically to help you perform under pressure.

-1. Context Specificity.
-Motor Learning 101: the more your practice looks like a competitive (or just one where you are keeping score - or really care) round of golf, the more the practice will transfer to the golf course.
-The less your practice looks like a competitive round of golf, the less it will transfer to the golf course.
+The more your practice looks like a competitive round of golf, the more the practice will transfer to the golf course.
 Period.

-10. Individualized.
-Each golfer and human is a case study of 1.
-Methods and models are nice for statistical purposes, but the best way for you to swing a golf club and play the game are the ways that work best for you.
+Each golfer and human is a case study of one.
+Methods and models are nice for averages & statistical purposes (and real cop outs for teachers..) but the best way to swing a golf club and play the game, are the ways that work best for you.

 Practice and play must have consequence to them – they must matter.
 You have to care.